|

 Three pictures feature

-sea, grey beach and grey 'dogbones'.
+grey skies, grey sea, grey beach and grey 'dogbones'.
 No, not the Marina in December,

 but Montserrat.
 The greyness is due to an active volcano belching